muhark/dpir-intro-python/Week2/lecture.md

 ## Last Week

 - What is Python, and what can I use it for?
-- What tools do I have to write, test and run Python code?
+- Tools for writing, testing and running Python code
     - Opening up JupyterLab/Notebooks/IPython
     - Executing code in Jupyter, etc.
-- Writing your first Python script and notebook.
+- First steps in coding
     - Data Types
     - Data Structures

 ## This Week

-This week we will learn about a key library for working with **data**:
+This week we will continue talking about data:

+- Structuring our observations
+- Representing this data on a computer
-- Thinking about (tabular) data
+- Using `pandas` for data analysis
-- I/O
-- Slicing, indexing
-- Summarising

-## The Hard Truth About Data Science...

-- Analysis usually takes \<30% of your time.
-- \>50% of your time will be spent reading, cleaning, checking, storing, and cursing your data.
-- Data cleaning is meticulous work, but that doesn't mean you can't be efficient.

 # Methodological Motivation and Background